sagar1024/smart-gambit/README.md

 #### Tech stack -

-C++ for the core game engine
+C++ for the core game engine, Cmake for compilation, SFML library for graphics.

-Cmake for compilation

-SFML library for graphics.

 #### Note - This project is currently under development.